 Ramifications - Kshatriyas as “Homo Sacer”

-In fact, establishing Kshatriyas as Homo-sacer often accompanies intentional blacking out by Mainstream media, when a Santosh Singh is lynched in Banka or during Madhubani Massacre, where almost all male members of the Nikumbh family are wiped-out
+In fact, the same Brahmin-Bania Big Media that uses Hathras to incriminate the entire Kshatriya public intentional blacks out Mainstream media, when a Santosh Singh is lynched in Banka or during Madhubani Massacre, where almost all male members of the Nikumbh family are wiped-out.

 As far as the Dominance of Rajputs is concerned, the developments post Hathras case only well exposed the privileges (or lack of it) that Rajputs enjoy with respect to urbanized Brahmin-Savarn castes on one hand and landed OBCs on the other.